 - Service providers: We may share your personal data as necessary for any third party to provide services associated with the Service, including to provide payment services, measurement, and analytic services.
 These third parties (and any subcontractors) are subject to strict data processing terms and conditions and are prohibited from utilizing, sharing, or retaining your personal data for any purpose other than as they have been specifically contracted for (or without your consent).

 - Advertisers and Sponsors: We may allow advertisers, sponsors, and associated third parties to collect and use information they need to confirm that their ads are properly served and to measure the success of their campaigns on websites and apps.
 These advertising partners may use this information (and similar information collected from other websites) for purposes of delivering targeted advertisements to you when you visit non-DHI related websites within their networks.
+If you use one of our virtual products, such as a virtual exhibition, directory site or webinars, or choose to allow your badge to be scanned at an event, we may pass the information you provide to third parties.
+Generally, this will be via a process whereby you, as the user, visit or interact with a third party, such as visiting a stand at an online exhibition, having your badge scanned or clicking an asset branded and provided by a third party.
+In some instances, for example, a product listing site, you may reach out directly to a supplier or exhibitor, who may contact you in return.
+In some instances, our virtual products are sponsored and in these cases, the data provided will be given to the sponsor.
+Generally, we will let you know at the time of collection if a product is sponsored.
+We may share your personal information with clients and data providers in connection with the marketing services referred to above, who are bound to process that data strictly in compliance with applicable law.
 This practice is commonly referred to as “interest-based advertising” or “online behavioral advertising”.
 If you prefer that we do not share your personal data with third-party advertising partners, you may opt-out of such sharing at no cost by following the instructions in Section 7 below.

 - Business Partners and Affiliates.
 We may disclose your personal data to our business partners, including Hum Works, LLC and affiliates with whom we have contracted to provide you with products or services that may be of interest to you.
 For example, your personal information may be shared with business partners with whom we jointly offer products and services.
 We require our business partners and affiliates to agree in writing to maintain the confidentiality and security of the personal data they obtain on our behalf.